ToasterLab/bingsu/README.md

 ### Debugging the main process

 Electron is configured to listen for V8 inspector protocol messages on port `8080`.
 You can use the debugger built into Chrome.
 Visit `chrome://inspect`, click on the Connection tab, add a connection to `localhost:8080`, and look at the console logs.

+### WSL

+If you're running Bingsu in WSL, [`VcXsrv`](https://github.com/ArcticaProject/vcxsrv) seems to be the X server that works best.

+There is an issue with window controls on [MobaXterm](https://mobaxterm.mobatek.net/).